ncats/gsrs3-main-deployment/clinical-trials/README.md

 ## Configuration

-The [./src/main/resources/application.conf](./src/main/resources/application.conf) file orchestrates configuration, Our hope is that you will not need to change it.
-Instead use environment variables and/or the top and/or bottom include files to influence the orchestration.
+The [./src/main/resources/application.conf](./src/main/resources/application.conf) file orchestrates configuration.
+Our hope is that you will not need to change it.

+If you find that GSRS cannot run without a change to application.conf, please let the GSRS team know!

+Therefore, instead use environment variables and/or the top and/or bottom include files to influence the orchestration.

 - clinical-trials-env.conf (top)
 - clinical-trials-env-db.conf (top)